-It is a known fact that a balanced diet and nutrition is of utmost importance in pregnancy and fats are an integral part of a balanced diet.
-Ghee is a source of fats and thus, can be included in the diet of a pregnant woman.
-However, it is recommended to include ghee in your diet with consultation with your doctor.
+It is a known fact that a balanced diet and nutrition is of utmost importance for a pregnant woman.
+During pregnancy, a woman also needs to consume healthy fats.
+Ghee is a source of fats and thus can be included in the diet of a pregnant woman.
+However, one should include it only after consulting with a doctor.

-Benefits of Ghee During Pregnancy
+Benefits of Eating Ghee During Pregnancy

-- It helps in easing labour
+- It helps in improving the digestion of a woman.

-- It helps in improving the digestion
+- It helps nourish the baby.

-- It helps in nourishing the baby
+- It helps ease the labour.

 Is Ghee Really Necessary for Pregnant Women?

 Diet plays an important role in pregnancy.
 It is important for an expecting mother to eat a well-balanced diet to provide good nutrition to her growing foetus.
 It is believed that ghee lubricates the vagina and helps in normal delivery.
-It is also believed that it eases the labour pains and is also effective in stimulating contractions.
+It is also believed that it eases labour pain and is also effective in stimulating contractions.
 However, these beliefs are not supported by any scientific evidence.
-A pregnant woman only requires 200 extra calories to cater to the nutritional needs of the growing foetus.
+A pregnant woman only requires 350 extra calories to cater to the nutritional needs of the growing foetus.
 These extra calories can be obtained by eating a good diet that may include ghee also.
 However, consumption of ghee in large quantities may lead to weight gain.
 If weight gain is a concern then you should refrain from excess consumption of ghee.

 Therefore, if you are already overweight or have concerns about gaining excess weight in your pregnancy, it is advisable to consult your doctor before including ghee in your diet.

-Myths Associated With Eating Ghee When Pregnant
+Myths Associated With Eating Ghee While Pregnant